matrix-org/matrix-spec-proposals/proposals/3161-printable-tickets.md

 ## The paper layout

 The printing resolution should allow the Aztec code to be printed in a manner that each pixel can be mapped to an integral number of dots without breaking the squareness of the pixels.
+In both large and small formats, the Aztec barcode should be sized at 49.5×49.5 millimetres with a 0.25 millimetres wide quiet zone around it (the actual quiet zone is larger due to the placement of the barcode in the layout).

 ### The large format (210×74mm)

+This format is intended for easy mass production in the types of large ticket printers that are used at the turnstiles and ticket offices of airports, railway stations and the stadiums.
+Can also be easily at home printers by printing into A4 and cutting it into 3 equal pieces longitudinally.

 ### The small format (54×89mm)

+This format is intended for production in the barcode reading handheld terminals with ticket printers.

 ## Alternatives